 Student Interviews take place between October 1 andJanuary 31 and last 20 to 30 minutes.

-Due to health protocols related to the pandemic, all Student Interviews are scheduled through Zoom with a member of the Admission Committee.
+Due to health protocols, Student Interviews are scheduled through Zoom with a member of the Admission Committee.

 The interview is a great way for the applicant to learn more about CA, so please bring questions!